 Turn off Switch Access and Accessibility Menu

-I recently read that Android 9.0 Pie has a cool Accessibility menu.
-So, I enabled the setting on my Google Pixel 2 XL and discovered a new button in the bottom panel that offers quick access to notifications, Google Assistant, recent apps, and more.
+Android 9.0 introduced a cool accessibility menu on Android phones and tablets.
+I enabled the setting on my Google Pixel 2 XL and discovered a new button in the bottom panel that offers quick access to notifications, Google Assistant, recent apps, and more.
 Little did I know that it also enabled the YouTube controls.
 I had to turn it off to make YouTube work normally.

 Here are the steps to turn it off.